CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    aka.ms/wvdarmweb
    ```

-   >**Note:** If you are already logged in through your user, then jump to step 3 else continue with the next step i.e., Step 2.
+   >**Note:** If you are already logged in through your user, then jump to Exercise 3 else continue with the next step i.e., Step 10.

 10. Now to login, enter the lab credentials as mentioned below: